-- The PMOC is closely following the JPB's systems integration and rail activation activities as BBII continues to identify and remediate the underlying issues that contributed to the most recent short-circuit test failures. - Continue monitoring the progress of the PCEP team as it implements the initiatives put in place by CalMod's Chief Officer (CO).
+- The FTA informed the JPB, by letter dated November 28, 2023, that it "finds the Recovery Plan with the proposed Required Completion Date of December 31, 2024, and the proposed budget of \$2.393 billion, sufficient to advance the PCEP to completion." - The PMOC's updated Recovery Plan Tracking Log which is attached as Appendix K. - The PMOC is closely following the JPB's systems integration and rail activation activities as BBII continues to identify and remediate the underlying issues that contributed to the most recent shortcircuit test failures. - Continue monitoring the progress of the PCEP team as it implements the initiatives put in place by CalMod's Chief Officer (CO).
 An important gauge is the continued effective use of the Issue Resolution Log (IRL) and the associated "zipper" dispute resolution and elevation process to minimize Change Orders. - The PMOC is continuing to closely monitor the PCEP's schedule, scheduling resources, and schedule management practices, including the team's ability to provide useful schedule documentation using its integrated master schedule.
 The PMOC continues to await BBII's updated Roadmap to Project Completion which is somewhat overdue.
-BBII has acknowledged that it will not achieve its current substantial completion target of December 31, 2023, and the target is now the contractual Substantial Completion date of April 1, 2024. - The PMOC has completed its review of the JPB's Recovery Plan submitted to the FTA on September 30, 2022.
-The JPB provided its comments to the FTA on the PMOC's Final Draft Recovery Plan Report.
-The FTA is continuing its review of the PMOC's Recovery Plan Review Report.
-The PMOC has updated its Recovery Plan Tracking Log which is attached as Appendix K. - The PMOC will continue to monitor the JPB's quality team's progress in obtaining the appropriate Buy America documentation from BBII to complete the current review. - The JPB has provided its comments to the FTA on the PMOC's final draft of the Global Settlement Review Report.
-The report and the JPB's comments are under review by the FTA.

-• The PMOC is preparing to finalize its modified Readiness for Electrified Testing review.
+The JPB received BBII's update in October 2023 but has not yet released the details.
+BBII has acknowledged that it will not achieve its current substantial completion target of December 31, 2023, and the target is now the contractual Substantial Completion date of April 1, 2024. - The PMOC will continue to monitor the JPB's quality team's progress in obtaining the appropriate Buy America documentation from BBII to complete the current review. - The JPB has provided its comments to the FTA on the PMOC's final draft of the Global Settlement Review Report.
+The PMOC is finalizing the report for submission to the FTA. - The PMOC is preparing to finalize its modified Readiness for Electrified Testing review.
 This report is focused on the PCEP's preparations for the initial electrification of Segment 4 and the start of live-wire testing and commissioning of the first EMU trainset.
 The PCEP team has accomplished those initial activities.
 The PMOC delivered its pre-final draft report to the FTA for its review on July 6, 2023, and is awaiting direction.
 This review is being performed under a Programmatic Task Order.

 The planned completion schedule for this review was paused because of delays to various elements of the TPS and OCS.
 115 kV power has been available at Traction Power Substation (TPSS) #2 since August 27, 2022.
 Sectionalization testing of Segment 4 has been completed.
-Initial live wire testing with an EMU was conducted on the Santa Clara Drill Track beginning on June 5, 2023, and subsequently on the Segment 4 main tracks.
-The tests are being conducted on weekends during periods when there are no rail operations.
-Completion of the remaining short-circuit tests in Segments 3 and 4 will follow the completion of revised Milestone 1 which occurred on September 15, 2023.
+Initial live wire testing with an EMU was conducted on the Santa Clara Drill Track beginning on June 5, 2023.
+Live wire testing and burn-in of the EMUs is now being conducted on the Santa Clara Drill Tracks (SCDT), at the CEMOF, and on the Segment 3 and 4 main tracks.
+Completion of the five (5) remaining short-circuit tests is now being scheduled for February 2024.